 Two Rivers National Wildlife Refuge: There are several trails for hiking at this stop.
 Some are less than a mile in length, and others range from three to eight miles.
 No matter the length, all trails list birding and wildlife watching as activities.
 364 Wildlife Conservation, Brussels.

-Grafton Visitor Center and Alton Visitor Center: On Saturdays in January and February, there are two 45-minute shuttle tours that begin and end at the Alton Visitor Center.
-Each tour accommodates 20 passengers, and tickets must be purchased in advance.
-Tours begin at 11 a.m. and 1 p.m.
-Tickets cost $15.
-If you’re wanting a longer experience, there's also a two-and-a-half-hour shuttle tour that begins and ends at Grafton SkyTour at 9 a.m.; tickets cost $30 and can be purchased online.
-950 E. Main, Grafton; 200 Piasa, Alton.
+Alton Visitor Center: On Saturdays in January and on February 7 & 14, there are 90-minute shuttle tours that begin and end at the Alton Visitor Center.
+Each tour accommodates 15 passengers, and tickets must be purchased in advance.
+Tours begin at 10 a.m.
+Tickets cost $22.50 200 Piasa, Alton.

-Pere Marquette Visitor Center: In addition to Pere Marquette State Park's numerous hiking trails, the park near Grafton also offers eagle-watching tours from mid-January through early March.
-(Or if you prefer to learn more about eagle watching from the comfort of your own home, check out this 10-minute video.)
+Pere Marquette Visitor Center: In addition to Pere Marquette State Park’s numerous hiking trails, the park near Grafton also offers eagle-watching tours from mid-December through early March.
+The tours begin at 8:30 a.m., and reservations are required by calling 618-786-3323.

 Eagle-Watching Tips